 YOU JUST NEED THE RIGHT TOOLS, UP-TO-DATE FACTS AND STRATEGY

-Your Memory Matters: Know the Six Key Skills from Brainfit® Academy is the only implementation programme of its kind that not only shows you exactly how your memory ‘works’ and what needs to happen to bring about improvement — but also how to get this knowledge into the hands of the people who need it in accessible, easy-to-understand language.
+Your Memory Matters: Know the Six Key Skills from Brainfit® Academy is the only implementation programme of its kind that not only shows you exactly how memory ‘works’ and what needs to happen to bring about improvement for your clients — but also how to teach it in accessible, easy-to-understand language.

 Having done the course, I now have a better appreciation of the functionality of the brain and how things tie together.
 My realisation is that now I see the brain as the cornerstone in its relationship to all of these other areas in our lives and that it plays the most significant part.
 Our entire life, activities, environment and attitude has an impact on our brain whether we accept it or not, but we can do something about it before it’s too late.
 An example of this is (unhealthy) work environments and how they impair mental capabilities and yet the same work environments require us to use our brains productively.
 To me this is a paradox.
 We need to work smarter yet we have a potential environment that works against us and our brains (and our overall wellbeing).